Best Practices for Cross‑Browser Compatibility

 Almost as old as front‑end development itself, CSS is a stylesheet language that describes the presentation of an HTML or XML document.
 We write CSS to describe how elements should be rendered and animated on‑screen, when printed, in speech, or in other media.
 In web development, writing CSS is an underappreciated skill that not many fully master.

 Below you will find a subset of articles from my blog specifically about CSS.
-This is an area that I have worked with for many years, and have managed to write about quite a few times.
-There are seventy‑seven collected together for you below.
+This is an area I have worked with for many years, and it has been a regular subject in my writing.
+There are eighty‑one articles collected together for you below.

 Integrating CMSes with HTML, CSS, and JavaScript enables dynamic, flexible content management.
 Here, I explore best practices, performance tips, and SEO.